Telefonica/opengateway-developers-website/catalog/qod/qod.md

 ---
 title: Quality on Demand API
-excerpt: The QoD API allows the developer to prioritize network traffic on certain devices on demand.
+excerpt: The QoD API allows the developer to optimize the network traffic on their customers' devices on demand.
 category: 6810d735b7b2b600118d0ad6
 version: 0
 ---

-An example of an application that aims to enrich the public experience when attending a live sporting event, an advanced feature for your viewers may be watching replays of relevant games.
+One good example is an application for enriching the audience experience when attending a live sporting event: add the capability to watch replays of relevant games.

-To do this, the application must ensure that the end user has adequate connectivity to watch it, regardless of the number of simultaneous users watching the sporting event in the same location.
+To do this, the application activates a Quality on Demand session on the device of the customer just before it is about to start the video-streaming, so the customer can watch it regardless of the number of simultaneous users attending the sporting event in the same location.

 > 📘 Want to give it a try?
 > Apply to join the [Developer Hub](https://opengateway.telefonica.com/en/developer-hub) and gain access to our Sandbox.